Ransomware Response Plan: 6 Phases From Attack to Recovery

 Stolen credentials appear on dark web marketplaces and infostealer channels before attackers use them.
 If you’re monitoring these sources, you can reset compromised credentials before ransomware operators exploit them.

-For a complete detection strategy, see our guide on detecting ransomware early.
+For a complete detection strategy, see our guide on ransomware detection.
 The short version: monitor for your credentials in dark web markets, watch ransomware leak sites for your vendors, and treat any credential exposure as urgent.

 How Often Should You Test Your Response Plan?